ring-lang/ring/marketing/pwct/README.md

 learned from them, we developed new ideas, and we implemented these ideas in PWCT 2.0

 I could be brave and say that after PWCT 2.0, I don't see any reason to use a Textual Code Editor when developing Ring applications.
-The same could be applied for other programming languages when we support them.
+The same could be applied for other textual programming languages when we support them.

 # The Concept

+Fifteen years ago (In Dec.
+2005) I started to think about developing PWCT.

+I started with many ideas and I tested each idea through practical development

+In 2007, The core idea was very simple (Goal Designer instead of Code Editor)

+We see this in the next screen shot, Instead of writing textual code directly, we follow a procedure of four simple steps

+(1) Select a component

+(2) Enter the data required for this component

+(3) Interact with the steps tree (If you need this)

+(4) Run the program

 ![concept](https://raw.githubusercontent.com/ring-lang/ring/master/marketing/pwct/images/Hello.png)